New Non-Powered Brace Targets Hand Tremors While Preserving Voluntary Movement

-Read MoreLooking at the big picture of pain-relief products for the knee leads to an individual solution, according to Ben Shatto, PT, DPT, OCS, CSCS, in this feature for the August/September 2019 issue of Physical Therapy Products.
+Read MoreLooking at the big picture of pain-relief products for the knee leads to an individual solution, according to Ben Shatto, PT, DPT, OCS, CSCS, in this feature for Physical Therapy Products.

 Read MoreThere are significant disparities in physical therapy protocols after meniscal repair surgery among those published online by academic orthopedic programs, according to a study in The Journal of Knee Surgery.